TABLE OF CONTENTS

 Supplemental keywords are great for generating brand awareness amongst target prospects that may not be currently in-market for your solution.

-Emerging Keywords
+Emerging keywords

 Being visible in search for emerging keywords shows that the business is a thought leader in its space, which generates trust with your audience.

-I recommend a mix of 75% priority, 20% supplemental and 5% emerging to ensure there is ample content to address the audience’s pain (priority) , reach people that may not be currently in-market (supplemental), and cover new trends in the industry (emerging).
+I would recommend a mix of 75% priority, 20% supplemental and 5% emerging to ensure there is ample content to address the audience’s pain (priority) , reach people that may not be currently in-market (supplemental), and cover new trends in the industry (emerging).

 4. Search intent